Reciprocity obstructions in semigroup orbits in SL(2, Z): Proof of Theorems and

 \subsection{Proof of Theorem \ref{thm:TableForPsi}}

 As previously remarked, the necessity of the congruence conditions has been shown, and the existence of the claimed reciprocity obstructions proven.
 It remains to show that all other sufficiently large integers appear.
+The bulk of the work will come in applying Lemmas \ref{lem:denomeventual}, \ref{lem:numeventual}, where for $n\neq m^2, 2m^2$, it must be shown that $f(\opart{n})\leq \left\lfloor\frac{n}{8xy}\right\rfloor$.

 \begin{proof}[Proof of Theorem \ref{thm:TableForPsi}] If $x=0$ or $y=0$, the result follows immediately from Corollary~\ref{cor:psiorbitwithzero}.
 Otherwise, assume that $x,y>0$, and assume that $n$ is a non-square satisfying the congruence obstructions from Table~\ref{table:psi1obstructions}.